Snow White and the Seven Dwarfs (1937 film): Theme parks

 Snow White's Enchanted Wish (named Snow White's Scary Adventures until 2020) is a popular theme park ride at Disneyland (an opening day attraction dating from 1955), Tokyo Disneyland, and Disneyland Paris.
 Fantasyland at Walt Disney World's Magic Kingdom underwent an expansion from 2012 to 2014.
 The Snow White's Scary Adventures ride was replaced with Princess Fairytale Hall, where Snow White and other princesses are located for a meet and greet.
 Included in the 2013 expansion of Fantasyland is the Seven Dwarfs Mine Train roller coaster.
-Snow White, her Prince, the Queen, and the Seven Dwarfs are also featured in parades and character appearances throughout the parks.
-Disneyland's Fantasyland Theater hosted Snow White: An Enchanting Musical from 2004 to 2006.

 Video games

 Walt Disney's Snow White and the Seven Dwarfs was released for the Game Boy Color system in 2001.
 Snow White also makes an appearance in the PlayStation 2 game Kingdom Hearts as one of the seven fabled Princesses of Heart.
 A world based on the movie, Dwarf Woodlands, appears in Kingdom Hearts: Birth by Sleep for the PSP.
 In 2013's free-to-play mobile game Snow White: Queen's Return (also known as Seven Dwarfs: The Queen's Return), an uncanonical continuation of the film, the Queen has survived the fall at the climax of the film and then reverted to her youthful form to cast a curse on Snow White and the dwarfs and their entire forest.

-The world builder video game Disney Magic Kingdoms includes Snow White, all the Seven Dwarfs, the Queen and Prince Charming as playable characters, as well as attractions such as Magic Mirror on the Wall, Seven Dwarfs' Cottage, Seven Dwarfs Mine Train, and Snow White's Scary Adventures.
+The world builder video game Disney Magic Kingdoms includes Snow White, all seven dwarfs, the Queen and Prince Charming as playable characters, as well as attractions such as Magic Mirror on the Wall, Seven Dwarfs' Cottage, Seven Dwarfs Mine Train, and Snow White's Scary Adventures.